Fabián Bordagaray

-Fabián Bordagaray (born 15 February 1987) is an Argentine football forward who currently plays for Belgrano in Primera Nacional.
+Fabián Bordagaray (born 15 February 1987) is an Argentine professional footballer who plays as a forward for Arsenal Sarandí in Primera Nacional.

 Career

 Bordagaray started his career in 2006 with Defensa y Justicia in the Primera B Nacional (Argentine second division).
 In 2008, he joined San Lorenzo of the first division, where he debuted under Diego Simeone's coaching.

 In January 2011, the forward left San Lorenzo and was loaned from a third-party to River Plate, where he signed an 18-month contract.

 In January 2015, Bordagaray signed for Caracas FC.